sreeramsunkara/TAS-Workshop-CAH/README.md

 ![](./images/apps-manager.png)

 - Once you are logged-in, you should see a `Home` page similar to the one shown below.
 Don't click on anything just yet.

+- Please let the meeting organizers know that you are ready for the **Apps Manager Demo**

+- Everyone will be asked to pause their activities for a short demo of Apps Manager.

+#### Apps Manager Home-Page View

 ![](./images/apps-manager-1to8.png)